strapi/documentation/docs/developer-docs/latest/developer-resources/content-api/content-api.md

 ### Update an entry

-Partially updates an entry by id and returns its value.
+Partially updates an entry by `id` and returns its value.
-Fields that aren't sent in the query are not changed in the db.
+Fields that aren't sent in the query are not changed in the database.
 Send a `null` value if you want to clear them.

 :::: tabs